dynamsoft-docs/camera-enhancer-docs-mobile/programming/android/guide/guide.md

 This section is the guide for users to add a video stream decoder in the camera module.
 In this section, Dynamsoft Barcode Reader (DBR) will handle the decoding.

+1. Remember to add `DynamsoftBarcodeReaderAndroid.aar` to your project.
+Put the `aar` file under the dictionary `/app/libs` and add the following code to the `build.gradle(Module: app)`.

+    ```groovy
+        implementation(name: 'DynamsoftCameraEnhancerAndroid', ext: 'aar')
+    ```

-1. Add a new text view for the camera module.
+2. Add a new text view for the camera module.
 In the text view, there will be decode results if the project is running successfully.

     ```xml
         <com.dynamsoft.dce.CameraView